top of page

 Located in diverse and dynamic Columbia City, Magic Lantern Montessori provides an intimate environment that nurtures children, parents, teachers, and our community.

 Magic Lantern Montessori is a non-profit preschool, located in Columbia City.
 The school provides an intimate environment that nurtures children, parents, and staff.
 We emphasize community and diversity through The Montessori Method, Social Thinking, and Reflective Practice.
 This rich, diverse curriculum touches on many different aspects of life, family and community.
 The Montessori philosophy creates an environment that is creative and nurturing allowing the children to discover, grow, learn and to their fullest potential.
 Our Social Emotional Learning is based on Social Thinking Curriculum and fosters our ability to understand our needs and builds skills for us get those needs met in ways that align with community.

-At Magic Lantern we believe a healthy understanding of diet and exercise is perhaps as critical to nurturing our children into strong and functioning adults as a solid educational foundation.
-The earlier children enter the kitchen to help prepare their own food the earlier they begin to learn the value of healthy eating habits.
+At Magic Lantern we embrace whole child development and regard our relationship with food and our bodies as critical to nurturing our children.
+By attending to our food with care, we introduce children to the wonderful and creative ways they can make decisions about their bodies and lead healthy and active lives.
+We consider this as important as a solid academic foundation.
 We strive to develop this foundation by providing a healthy diet centered on whole, organic foods.
-Special care is taken to avoid refined sugars focusing on a vegetarian diet with ample beans, legumes, dairy, fruits, vegetables and whole grains.
-Most importantly, the children participate and engage in the preparation of their snacks and lunches each day introducing them to the wonderful and creative ways they can make decisions about their bodies and lead healthy and active lives.
+Special care is taken to focus on a simple diet with ample beans, legumes, dairy, fruits, vegetables and whole grains, with very limited exposure to refined sugars.
+We grow food in the adjacent P- Patch and the children participate in the preparation of their snacks and lunches each day.
 At Magic Lantern, the cooking program is integrated with other school programs so the children can learn about life, culture, and the environment, through food.